samuelsarfaty/Project_Fat_Spiderman_README/README.md

 ![import](https://user-images.githubusercontent.com/32599151/34918368-94b51826-f949-11e7-8c4b-f0c4914da64b.png)

 Then, I created a particle system which would look like a laser beam.
-The system uses takes two objects as targets and draws the beam along the pivot points of both objects.
+The system takes two objects as targets and draws the beam along the pivot points of both objects.
 Therefore, I moved the pivot point of the pyramid to the sphere on top.
 This way, a realistic laser beam was achieved.

 ![laserdone](https://user-images.githubusercontent.com/32599151/34918394-f2c0b466-f949-11e7-80e2-ae0a05c2340c.png)

-# Part III - Personal Role and Experience
+# Part IV - Personal Role and Experience

 From the beginning, my role along with Michael, was of team manager.
 This was mostly because we were the only two programmers in the team and we both had previous experience making games.
 Therefore, we were able to determine which ideas were feasible for the amount of time that we had.